Water Shut Off Valve Replacement Cost Guide

 Ball Valves

-Ball valves and gate valves are two common types of shut off valves used in various applications.
-Ball valves utilize a rotating ball to control the flow of water, providing a quick and reliable shut off mechanism.
-These valves are durable, easy to operate, and suitable for both residential and commercial settings.
+Ball valves are popular water shut off valve types that use a rotating ball to control water flow.
+They’re durable, easy to operate, and great for both residential and commercial settings.

 Gate Valves